bloodbee/pump-fun-sniper-bot/README.md

 ### Trailing stop-loss

-The bot will sell tokens buy checking each "sell" transactions.
-If the current transaction price is lower than defined trailing stop-loss percentage, 100% of the tokens are sold.
+The bot sells tokens by checking each sale transaction.
+If the current transaction price is below the defined stop-loss percentage, 100% of the tokens are sold.

 ### Automatic sell after X mins

-The bot will automatically sell tokens after X mins passed, as defined per the user.
+The bot will automatically sell tokens after X minutes, as defined by the user.
-It can happen if a token keep going up (trailing stop-loss is not raised), or when there are no sell transactions.
+This can happen if a token continues to rise (the trailing stop-loss is not lifted), or when there are no sell transactions.

 ### Take-profit

-The bot will sell 50% of tokens at +25% price raise.
-Then will sell 25% of tokens remaining at +50% price raise.
+The bot will sell 50% of the tokens at a price increase of +25%.
+It will then sell 25% of the remaining tokens at a price increase of +50%.

-Therefore, you will have gains and some tokens remaining.
+As a result, you'll have a profit and a few tokens left over.
-It guarantees to have a profit when a token keep going to the moon.
+This is your guarantee of a profit when a token continues to rise to the moon.

 ## Installation